F1rst-Unicorn/cinit/doc/README.md

 ### Dependencies

 Programs are allowed to depend on each other via the `before` and `after` fields.
-Dependant processes will only be started once all their dependencies completed.
+Dependent processes will only be started once all their dependencies completed.
 A process is considered completed if

 * it is of type `oneshot` and has terminated successfully